 In theory, it is possible to program POIs, but we did not find this option on Movescount.
 It is quite possible to program waypoints, but the Traverse does not recognize them.
 To date (date of publication of this article), this seems to be an anomaly to correct.

-When preparing your route, you can use the tools offered by the Movescount application to determine the distance to be covered as well as the altitude difference.
+When preparing your route, you can use the Movescount application tools to determine the distance to be covered and the altitude difference.

 Turn your route into a 3D movie!